 In 2005, Dr. Boothman and his close colleague Dr. Jinming Gao moved to the University of Texas Southwestern Medical Center to start the Cell Stress and Cancer Nanomedicine Program.

-In 2017, Dr. Boothman moved to the Indiana University School of Medicine where he accepted the position of Professor of Biochemistry and Molecular Biology, and became the Sid and Lois Eskenazi Chair in Cancer Research, and the Associate Director of Translational Researchin the Simon Cancer Center.
+In 2017, Dr. Boothman moved to the Indiana University School of Medicine where he held the position of Professor of Biochemistry and Molecular Biology, and became the Sid and Lois Eskenazi Chair in Cancer Research, and the Associate Director of Translational Research in the Simon Cancer Center.

-Dr. Boothman has trained 16 Ph.D. students, two M.D./Ph.D. students, and more than 40 postdoctoral fellows and residents, who enjoy positions around the nation and in seven different countries and in various aspects of scientific research.
+Dr. Boothman trained 16 Ph.D. students, two M.D./Ph.D. students, and more than 40 postdoctoral fellows and residents, who went on to hold positions around the nation and in seven different countries and in various aspects of scientific research.